alexvcasillas/cratebox/README.md

 Let's take a look at the example above and let's get though all of the details.

 First of all we have the `describeStore` function.
-This function is the one in charge to tell **CrateBox** that we would like to describe a new store were we will put our state.
+This function is the one in charge to tell **Cratebox** that we would like to describe a new store were we will put our state.

 The `describeStore` function takes on parameter that is an object will the following structure: